You're here: Home » Funny Poems » Funny Love and Courtship Poems » THE CLOWN'S COURTSHIP

 Category: Funny Love and Courtship Poems

-Classic humorous and funny poems about love, courtship, marriage, true love, and matters of the heart.
+Classic humorous and funny poems about love, courtship, marriage, and true love.
+Short poems, love poems, and romantic poems.

 THE CLOWN'S COURTSHIP